clojurewerkz/eep/README.md

 ## License

-Copyright © 2014 Michael Klishin, Alex P
+Copyright © 2014 Michael Klishin, Alex Petrov, and the ClojureWerkz team.

 Distributed under the Eclipse Public License, the same as Clojure.